DRY ROT CONTROL

 In many cases drying will take a long time, often taking years, especially where some types of older buildings are affected.
 Therefore, secondary measures will often be required to prevent further damage by timber decay fungus before it is effectively arrested by the drying process.

-DRY ROT SPECIALIST SURVEYORS ASSESSING DRY ROT OUTBREAKS
+PROPERTY CARE DRY ROT SPECIALISTS & TIMBER SURVEYORS ASSESSING DRY ROT OUTBREAKS

 Once a suspected dry rot outbreak has been correctly diagnosed in a property, it is necessary for dry rot experts to determine how far the dry rot has spread, dry rot companies can then provide accurate costs for any timber decay works.
 All woodwork and sub floor timber / under floor voids in the vicinity of any dry rot outbreaks should be inspected for signs of timber decay defects by qualified damp-proofing and timber decay surveyors (C.T.I.S. or C.S.R.T.) to assess the extent of timber decay and the current moisture content of the timber.
 Extensive removal of plaster is necessary only if it is suspected that timber is embedded in the walls and is at risk to timber decay.